-Ann was able to help her son with ASD, ADHD, and photophobia get some relief through Axon Optics.
+Ann was able to help her son (with ASD, ADHD, and light sensitivity) manage light through Axon Optics.

 “I read and read articles about them and decided to give them a shot.
 The glasses arrived very fast, within 3 days.
 My son was jumping up and down when they were delivered.
 He put them on and was able to watch cartoons for a good hour or so before he felt any discomfort — he wasn’t able to do that before.
 I just want to thank you for such a great product!
 It makes such a difference in his life.”“Ann” — mom of 5-year-old with Autism Spectrum Disorder

 Dr. Bradley Katz, neuro ophthalmologist and founder of Axon Optics states in this video that indoor glasses for photophobia may be especially important for kids.
 Children with light sensitivity may suffer from photophobia-triggered migraines.
 But because of the side effects, there are few good options for migraine medications for kids.
-Axon Optics eyewear is available for children with ADHD light sensitivity, and doesn’t produce those side effects.
+Axon Optics eyewear with Avulux lenses are a safe light management tool without any negative side effects.

 Medical Conditions Related to Childhood or Toddler Light Sensitivity

 Light sensitivity has a variety of causes in addition to what we’ve already covered.
-Underlying medical conditions or known to be related to photophobia include:
+Underlying medical conditions or known to be related to light sensitivity include:

 - Eye irritation such as from allergies, foreign objects, overuse of screens, injury or surgery.
 Check with your child’s eye doctor to rule out any serious conditions.